theGreatWhiteShark/mensacard-hack/cordova/README.md

 *config.xml* and the apps *index.html*, *index.css* and *index.js* in
 *android/res/staring-point*.

-## Roadmap

-But it is way to simple to serve our purposes.
-What we need is:

-- A second view containing a table listing the cards already read
-- Therefore the app has to be able to persistently store information
-- We should be able to rename each item in the table
-- Each card should appear only once (even if read multiple times)
-- We need a function to write the content of a chosen item to a tag

 ## References
 - The official documentation of [Apache Cordova](https://cordova.apache.org/docs/en/latest/)
 - [JavaScript tutorial](https://www.tutorialspoint.com/javascript/)